CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 message may include tags like `<full_name>`, `<given_name>`, and `<family_name>` that will insert a randomly generated name, or `<city>` that will insert the nearest city name.

-| Value | Description
+| Field | Description
 |---    |---
-| "signage" | (optional, string) the message that should appear on the sign.
+| signage | (optional, string) the message that should appear on the sign.
-| "snippet" | (optional, string) a category of snippets that can appear on the sign.
+| snippet | (optional, string) a category of snippets that can appear on the sign.

 ### 2.5.3 "vendingmachines"

 Places a vending machine (furniture) and fills it with items.
 The machine can sometimes spawn as broken one.

-| Value | Description
+| Field | Description
 |---    |---
-| "item_group" | (optional, string) the item group that is used to create items inside the machine.
+| item_group | (optional, string) the item group that is used to create items inside the machine.
 It defaults to either "vending_food" or "vending_drink" (randomly chosen).

 ### 2.5.4 "toilets"

 Places a toilet (furniture) and adds water to it.
-| Value | Description
+| Field | Description
 |---    |---
-| "amount" | (optional, integer or min/max array) the amount of water to be placed in the toilet.
+| amount | (optional, integer or min/max array) the amount of water to be placed in the toilet.

 ### 2.5.5 "gaspumps"

 Places a gas pump with gasoline (or sometimes diesel) in it.

-| Value | Description
+| Field | Description
 |---    |---
-| "amount" | (optional, integer or min/max array) the amount of fuel to be placed in the pump.
+| amount | (optional, integer or min/max array) the amount of fuel to be placed in the pump.
-| "fuel" | (optional, string: "gasoline" or "diesel") the type of fuel to be placed in the pump.
+| fuel | (optional, string: "gasoline" or "diesel") the type of fuel to be placed in the pump.

 ### 2.5.6 "items"

 Places items from an item group.

-| Value | Description
+| Field | Description
 |---    |---
-| "item" | (required, string or itemgroup object) the item group to use.
+| item | (required, string or itemgroup object) the item group to use.
-| "chance" | (optional, integer or min/max array) x in 100 chance that a loop will continue to spawn items from the group (which itself may spawn multiple items or not depending on its type, see `ITEM_SPAWN.md`), unless the chance is 100, in which case it will trigger the item group spawn exactly 1 time (see `map::place_items`).
+| chance | (optional, integer or min/max array) x in 100 chance that a loop will continue to spawn items from the group (which itself may spawn multiple items or not depending on its type, see `ITEM_SPAWN.md`), unless the chance is 100, in which case it will trigger the item group spawn exactly 1 time (see `map::place_items`).
-| "repeat" | (optional, integer or min/max array) the number of times to repeat this placement, default is 1.
+| repeat | (optional, integer or min/max array) the number of times to repeat this placement, default is 1.

 ### 2.5.7 "monsters"
 Places a monster spawn point, the actual monsters are spawned when the map is loaded.
 Values:
-| Value | Description
+| Field | Description
 |---    |---
-| "monster" | (required, string) a monster group id, when the map is loaded, a random monsters from that group are spawned.
+| monster | (required, string) a monster group id, when the map is loaded, a random monsters from that group are spawned.
-| "density" | (optional, float) if defined, it overrides the default monster density at the location (monster density is bigger towards the city centers) (see `map::place_spawns`).
+| density | (optional, float) if defined, it overrides the default monster density at the location (monster density is bigger towards the city centers) (see `map::place_spawns`).
-| "chance" | (optional, integer or min/max array) one in x chance of spawn point being created (see `map::place_spawns`).
+| chance | (optional, integer or min/max array) one in x chance of spawn point being created (see `map::place_spawns`).

 ### 2.5.8 "vehicles"
 Places a vehicle.
 Values:
-| Value | Description
+| Field | Description
 |---    |---
-| "vehicle" | (required, string) type of the vehicle or id of a vehicle group.
+| vehicle | (required, string) type of the vehicle or id of a vehicle group.
-| "chance" | (optional, integer or min/max array) x in 100 chance of the vehicle spawning at all.
+| chance | (optional, integer or min/max array) x in 100 chance of the vehicle spawning at all.
 The default is 1 (which means 1% probability that the vehicle spawns, you probably want something larger).
-| "rotation" | (optional, integer) the direction the vehicle faces.
+| rotation | (optional, integer) the direction the vehicle faces.
-| "fuel" | (optional, integer) the fuel status.
+| fuel | (optional, integer) the fuel status.
 Default is -1 which makes the tanks 1-7% full.
 Positive values are interpreted as percentage of the vehicles tanks to fill (e.g. 100 means completely full).
-| "status" | (optional, integer) default is -1 (light damage), a value of 0 means perfect condition, 1 means heavily damaged.
+| status | (optional, integer) default is -1 (light damage), a value of 0 means perfect condition, 1 means heavily damaged.

 ### 2.5.9 "item"
 Places a specific item.
 Values:

-| Value | Description
+| Field | Description
 |---    |---
-| "item" | (required, string) the item type id of the new item.
+| item | (required, string) the item type id of the new item.
-| "chance" | (optional, integer or min/max array) one in x chance that the item will spawn.
+| chance | (optional, integer or min/max array) one in x chance that the item will spawn.
 Default is 1, meaning it will always spawn.
-| "amount" | (optional, integer or min/max array) the number of items to spawn, default is 1.
+| amount | (optional, integer or min/max array) the number of items to spawn, default is 1.
-| "repeat" | (optional, integer or min/max array) the number of times to repeat this placement, default is 1.
+| repeat | (optional, integer or min/max array) the number of times to repeat this placement, default is 1.

 To use this type with explicit coordinates use the name "place_item" (this if for backwards compatibility) like this:
 ```json